dardonkov/Random-Sens/README.md

 This program is used to dynamically alter your effective mouse sensitivity according to a configurable pre-generated curve.
 It is mainly intended to be used while aim training, in order to improve mouse control in general.
 It comes with a fully functional GUI that allows you to preview the sensitivity curves and follow the progress in real-time.
 It aims to be a successor to the Sensitivity Randomizer by Whisper & El Bad - https://github.com/Whisperrr/SensitivityRandomizer
+# WARNING
+Recently Riot's Vanguard actually has started banning users for having the Interception driver installed.
+If you plan on playing Valorant it is advised to use the provided driver_uninstall.bat to remove the Interception driver.
 # Installation

 1. Download the latest release from the Github page - https://github.com/dardonkov/Random-Sens/releases